RohanRusta21/eks-alb-ingress-controller/README.md

 ```

 ### Set up an IAM service account in an EKS cluster, allowing the AWS Load Balancer Controller to manage AWS Load Balancers on behalf of the Kubernetes cluster.

+ - Creates a Kubernetes ServiceAccount named aws-load-balancer-controller.
+ - Associates it with an IAM Role (AmazonEKSLoadBalancerControllerRole).
+ - Attaches the AWSLoadBalancerControllerIAMPolicy.
+ - Allows Kubernetes to use AWS IAM for authentication.

 ```
 eksctl create iamserviceaccount \